tanfengzhou/S-SNAP1.0/README.md

 # Further information

 This code was written by Fengzhou Tan in University of Victoria, Canada.
-If you have more questions, please feel free to contact Fengzhou at ftan@uvic.ca.
+If you have more questions, please feel free to contact Fengzhou at fengzhou.tan@gmail.com.